sid030sid/onchain-decentralized-identity-manager/README.md

 - programatically query decentralized identity of users via ODIM: see function `getDecentralizedIdentityFromOdim` in `ODIM.js` inside folder `test`

 ## Why using ODIM?
-1. Countering fragmentation of users' identity in web 3 (= 1 user with multiple DIDs and wallet addresses)
+1. Countering fragmentation of users' identity in web 3, i.e. one user often has multiple DIDs and wallet addresses
 2. Seamless interaction with Issuers, and Verifiers of VCs as well as DApps in general
 3. Interoperability between SSI systems
-4. Transfer of DID-specific properties to other DIDs (e.g. owners of did:ebsi identifiers are trusted by the EU so using ODIM to linki any other DID with did:ebsi identifiers leads to a transfer of trust to those other DIDs)
+4. Transfer of DID-specific properties to other DIDs can occur when, for example, owners of did:ebsi identifiers - trusted by the EU - use ODIM to link their identifiers with other DIDs, effectively extending the trust associated with did:ebsi to those additional DIDs
-5. Enhanced security due to back up DIDs that can be used for DID Revocery
+5. Enhanced security due to back up DIDs that may be useful for DID revocery (Future Work: DID revovery with ODIM)
-6. Compliance with regulations in web 3 to counter fraud and enhance accountability
-7. TBC
+6. ODIM additionally acts as public registry of DIDs and wallet addresses (Future Work: ODIM based [decentralized public key infrastructure](https://arxiv.org/abs/2406.11511))

+## Future Work:
+1. Enhance privacy